digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/observe/observability-troubleshooting-overview.rst

 Overview of observability
 =========================

 The Canton Network quickstart deployment configuration includes a full observability suite.
 Tools preconfigured for monitoring and troubleshooting distributed Canton applications—both in development and production.
 The observability suite provides three key types of monitoring data:

 -  **consolidated structured logs** for application and system events
 -  **distributed traces** that visualize end-to-end transaction flows;
    and
 -  **metrics** for monitoring key performance indicators.

 The suite allows data types to be correlated with each other to provide insights for root cause analysis.
 In addition, the Canton Ledger also provides a variety of correlation and tracing ids that permit tracking transaction provenance across multiple organizations and environments.

 The LocalNet configuration
 --------------------------

-The Quickstart runtime configuration is defined in ``.env.local``, which allows each developer to switch between running a ``LocalNet`` or ``DevNet`` application deployment; and, whether or not to bring up a local deployment of the Observability Stack.
+The Quickstart runtime configuration is defined in ``.env.local``, which allows each developer the option to bring up a local deployment of the Observability Stack.
 This file can be created using ``$ make setup``, which wraps the command ``$ ./gradlew configureProfiles --no-daemon --console=plain --quiet``, or can be edited manually to set environment variables ``LOCALNET_ENABLED`` and ``OBSERVABILITY_ENABLED`` to ``true`` or ``false`` as desired.

 The ``LocalNet`` runtime configuration is handled by ``docker-compose`` configured in ``compose.yaml`` using environment variables from ``.env`` in the ``quickstart/`` project root directory.
-As a result the usual Docker commands and tooling applies.
+The usual Docker commands and tooling applies.

 Immediately useful commands you probably already know: